 However, TikTok has continually defended the way it processes children’s personal data.
 In response to the lawsuit, the organisation said:

 Privacy and safety are top priorities for TikTok and we have robust policies, processes and technologies in place to help protect all users, and our teenage users in particular.

 We believe the claims lack merit and intend to vigorously defend the action.

-The result of the lawsuit is pending, but whether TikTok is found guilty or not, data privacy advocates are looking beyond punitive action and towards stronger controls that prevent this sort of thing occurring in the first place.
+The result of the lawsuit is pending, but whether TikTok is found guilty or not, data privacy advocates are looking beyond punitive action and towards more robust controls that prevent this sort of thing from occurring in the first place.

 The best chance of that happening is if organisations approach the rules not as something to skirt around but as a way to gain a competitive advantage.